MA in International Communication

-Students applying for admission to this program preferably must have had a strong undergraduate major or minor in social and behavioral sciences or communication.
-For further information, contact the International Communication Office at 202-885-1621.
+Students applying for admission to this program must have had a strong undergraduate major or minor in social and behavioral sciences or communication.
+For further information, contact the International Communication Division at 202-885-1621.

-Applicants must hold an accredited bachelor’s degree with a cumulative grade point average of at least a B+ (3.30 or higher on a 4.00 scale) and should have had at least 24 credit hours of social science course work relevant to international studies.
+Applicants must hold an accredited bachelor's degree with a cumulative grade point average of at least a B+ (3.30 or higher on a 4.00 scale) and should have had at least 24 credit hours of social science coursework relevant to international studies.
 Students who do not meet these minimum requirements, if otherwise admissible, may be assigned additional coursework in excess of degree requirements specified at the time of admission.

 The application deadline for fall admission is January 15; for spring admission October 1 (September 15 for international students).
 Admitted students may defer matriculation for no longer than two semesters provided that a written request for deferment is submitted to and approved by the SIS Graduate Admissions Office.

 All applicants whose native language is English or those whose degrees are from an accredited institution where the language of instruction is English are required to submit results of the Graduate Record Examination (GRE).
-Non-native English speakers are required to submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless they hold a degree from a US-accredited institution (before enrollment at SIS).
-The minimum TOEFL score for full admissions consideration is 100 on the Internet-based test (IBT), 250 on the computer-based test, or 600 on the paper-based test.
+Non-native English speakers are required to submit results of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) unless they hold a degree from a U.S.-accredited institution before enrollment at SIS.
+The minimum TOEFL score for full admissions consideration is 100 on the Internet-based test (iBT) or 600 on the paper-based test (PBT).
 The minimum IELTS score is 7.0.
-Fall ap¬plicants should plan to take the appropriate test no later than De¬cember to ensure full admissions consideration of the application by the January deadline.
+Fall applicants should plan to take the appropriate test no later than December to ensure full consideration of the application by the January deadline.

 All applicants must submit two letters of reference evaluating undergraduate academic performance and suitability for graduate study in international affairs, at least one of which should be from an academic source.
 A resume should be included in the application.
 Applicants must submit transcripts from all institutions attended.
 Cultural factors are considered in evaluating transcripts and examination results.

-Requests for the transfer of a maximum of 6 graduate credit hours from other accredited institutions to be applied to a master’s degree are considered after successful completion of 9 graduate credit hours at American University.
+Requests for the transfer of a maximum of 6 graduate credit hours from other accredited institutions to be applied to a master's degree must be completed in the student's first semester in the graduate program at American University.
 A minimum grade of B in each course is required for transfer.
-Transfer courses must have been completed within seven years of admission and must fulfill stated requirements of the degree program.
+Transfer courses must have been completed within five years of admission and must fulfill stated requirements of the degree program.

-- 39 credit hours of approved graduate course work with a cumulative grade point average of 3.00, including a minimum of 12 credit hours in the program including one theory course and one graduate-level economics or international economic policy course appropriate to the program, 15 credit hours in a concentration selected from offerings in SIS or other teaching units of the university, 6 credit hours in research methods, 3 credit hours in economics, 3 elective credit hours, and a 3 credit hour capstone experience.
+- 39 credit hours of approved graduate coursework with a cumulative grade point average of 3.00, including a minimum of 6 credit hours in the core including one theory course, 18 credit hours in a concentration selected from offerings in SIS or other teaching units of the university, 6 credit hours in research methods, 3 credit hours in economics, 3 elective credit hours, and a 3 credit hour capstone experience.

-- Capstone experience: demonstration of critical thinking, research and writing skills through completion of a master’s thesis, substantial research paper requirement, or a research practicum.
+- Capstone experience: demonstration of critical thinking, research and writing skills through completion of a master's thesis, substantial research paper requirement, or practicum.
 All courses taken to fulfill this requirement must be passed with a grade of B or better.